ImmutableDebate/ImmutableDebate/README.md

 Ultimately, there will be blockchain analytics that can analyze and breakdown decision-making processes that have been been made in an organization.

 A challenge in mind is to store local to global events that occur throughout the decision-making process on the blockchain.

+Additionally, future use cases for the concept could be making explanations for the actions of semi-large or large organizations.